substance/substance/README.md

 proseEditor.getDocument();
 ```

-You may likely want to customize that editor a bit.
-For instance you want to restrict the supported content types and customize the toolbar accordingly.
-This is all possible by [patching your very own HtmlEditor](https://github.com/substance/demos/tree/master/notepad).
+You may want to restrict the supported content types and customize the toolbar a bit.
+Or you decide to define completely new content types.
+This is all possible by [patching your very own editor](https://github.com/substance/demos/tree/master/notepad).

 ## Defining custom article formats.